 Why is it necessary to perform a Sub-Zero condenser cleaning?

 To help ensure efficiency and proper operation, the condenser on your refrigerator must be cleaned regularly.
 The condenser relies on airflow to work properly and any obstruction can cause the unit to fail.
-There are three reasons to vaccuum the condenser.
+There are three reasons to vacuum the condenser.